yazoink/Simple-Recipe-Page/README.md

 Features:
 - switchable themes
-- easy to add new recipes if you can be bothered to write a thing to parse to the recipe file
+- easy to add new recipes if you can be bothered to write a thing to parse to the recipe file (yes, I manually typed all the json)
 - bloat free
 - it looks nice